 Abstract.
 The Internet has enabled the development of applications for the support to the design and manufacturing of industrial parts and products.
 Some actions have been performed by several research groups in different parts of the world aiming at conceiving product modeling system based on the technology of features to allow the sharing of information, both for the activities related to product development and for manufacturing, especially for process planning.
-In this work a system will be presented, which was developed for the collaborative design of feature-based cylindrical parts through the Internet, integrated with a CAD/CAPP/CAM system, using an approach based on multiagent systems.
+In this work a system will be presented, which was developed for the collaborative design of feature-based cylindrical parts through the Internet, integrated with a CAD/CAPP/CAM system, using an approach based on multi-agent systems.
 The information referring to the features is manipulated through a relational database management system.
 The Graphic User Interface (GUI) is implemented in Java and HTML.
 In this GUI, the user inputs the information on the design features that compose the part.
 Then these data are sent to the server.
 Since the part is cylindrical, the user models the part in two dimensions, and it can be visualized in 3D, through VRML.
-A database that stores the information on the product modeled by features, containing information associated with the form features, material features, tolerance features and technological features (superficial treatment, thermal treatment and production data) was implemented.
+A database that stores the information on the product modeled by features (superficial treatment, thermal treatment and production data) was implemented.
 Theses combined information allows the mapping of design features to machining features, which is fundamental for the process planning of the part.
 The database information is described in this article using the IDEF1X information model.